 And if you want a walking safari with a difference, head for Tanzania's Mahale Mountains or Uganda's Kibale Forest for chimpanzee tracking safaris in magisterial rainforests, a great ape experience rivalled only by the famous gorilla treks of Uganda and Rwanda.

 Most safari lodges across Southern Africa provide their guests with the chance to head out on foot for a few hours in the company of armed guides.
 This is a popular activity in Botswana's Okavango Delta (great for birding) and in South Africa where families can enjoy child-friendly, interactive walks with plenty to discover.
 The Kruger's private reserves such as the Sabi Sands plus the reserves of the Eastern Cape and KwaZulu-Natal are especially good for family walking safaris.

 But the real deal is to be found in the vast Kruger National Park itself as well as on a Zambia safari, particularly in the South Luangwa National Park.
 Home to great numbers of animals, these two destinations are well known for their extraordinary dry-season walking safaris.
-Complete with comfortable camps en route, multiday itineraries offer the opportunity to explore these classic wilderness areas to the full: expect heart-in-the-mouth game viewing under the watchful eyes of the best guides in Africa.
+Complete with comfortable camps along the way, multi-day itineraries offer the opportunity to explore these classic wilderness areas to the full: expect heart-in-the-mouth game viewing under the watchful eyes of some of the best guides in Africa.